 Geographical Constraints

-Operating within certain areas, such as inside the M25, has become less viable due to prohibitive parking costs.
-One respondent mentioned that parking expenses now outweigh the cost of fittings, leading them to limit services to local regions.
+Operating within certain areas, such as inside the M25, has become less viable because of ULEZ and the increased parking costs.

 Economic Factors